 PSY 87700 Psychopharmacology

-This course explores the neuroanatomy, neurophysiology, and biologic actions of psychopharmacological agents which are currently in use, as well as to the indications for prescribing the agents, the side effects which may occur, and the clinical considerations for the psychologist in referring the patient for medication evaluation.
-The course also serves as a foundation for further study for those who plan to practice psychology in the event that psychologists are granted prescription privileges.
-Multicultural and ethical components are considered.Learning Outcomes:
+This course explores the neuroanatomy, neurophysiology, and biologic actions of psychopharmacological agents which are currently in use, as well as the indications for prescribing the agents, the side effects which may occur, and the clinical considerations for the psychologist in referring the patient for medication evaluation.
+The course serves as a foundation for further study for those Learners who plan to practice psychology in the event that psychologists are granted prescription privileges.
+Multicultural and ethical components are also considered.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentors

 - Integrate course concepts through the use of the Taylor Study Method